passiweinberger/nostradamIQ/README.md

 # nostradamIQ - sensing our worlds disasters.
-## Modern tech & principles of our brain -> intuitive & intelligent tool for catastrophe prediction

 # THIS IS WORK IN PROGRESS!
 DO NOT JUDGE, BUT FEEL FREE TO HELP/SHARE etc. ;)